-At 20 years old, I understood that I was not promised a life of rainbows and butterflies.
-I didn’t expect everything to always be perfect but that day in 1992 that I learned the baby I was carrying inside of me was sick, was more than I could handle.
-Problems during my pregnancy defied my expectations.
-I realized that choosing to trust God was what I had to do even though that meant accepting whatever the outcome, it was in His hands.
-That meant having no control, and still resting in peace, not worry.
-The fact was I didn’t have any control anyways, but I sure was full of worry.
-In reality, I never did have control.
-If I made the choice not to trust God, I recognized that meant living out a life of anxiety and anger, and I knew that I didn’t want that.
+At 20 years old, I understood that I was not promised a life of rainbows and butterflies, and I didn’t expect everything to always be perfect.
+However, that day back in 1992 that I learned the baby I was carrying inside of me was sick, was more than I could handle.
+Problems during my pregnancy defied ALL of my expectations.
+I came to the realization that trusting God was what I had to do, even though that meant accepting whatever the outcome because it was all in His hands.

 If you haven’t read the first part of this story, you can find all of the parts here.

 What do I do with the fact that my baby is sick and I can’t do anything about it?
 What do I do with the fact that I may never even get to meet him?
 What do I do with the fact that tomorrow may bring an end to my pregnancy days?
-I was 20 years old.
 What do I do with the heaviness?
-Oh my heart.

 I chose to pray.